 Fail #5) You're Not "One" With Your Bait

 The fifth biggest mistake that beginners make is they do not know what their bait looks like underwater.

-Remember, if you cast a drop shot rig far out in front of you versus drop it underneath you it will look completely different because of the angle of the line.
+Remember, if you cast a drop shot rig far out in front of you versus dropping it underneath you it will look completely different because of the angle of the line.

 Fail #6) You Don't Know Your Electronics

 It’s imperative that you become familiar with your sonar.